-Exclusion is the best gull control solution to prevent gulls nesting or creating problems.
+Exclusion is the best seagull control solution to prevent gulls nesting or creating problems.
 There are, however, some gull control or deterrent solutions including gull spiking, gull netting, bird wire, an electric bird deterrent system, bird gel, falconry response, kites or audio deterrents.

 All birds are protected by the Wildlife & Countryside Act 1981.
 The control of birds in the UK is permitted but is governed by the UK ‘General Licences’.
 There are four versions – one each for England, Wales, Scotland and Northern Ireland as terms vary.